liftoff/HumanInput/README.rst

 Yeah, that actually works (if you have the gamepad and speech plugins and enabled).

+Note
-.. note:: Except for ordered combos and sequences the order in which you define your combo event doesn't matter!  ``ctrl-shift-a`` works just the same as ``shift-ctrl-a`` or even ``a-shift-ctrl`` (all events get sorted into a specific order before registration; expect the debug output to represent that ordering as such).
+  Except for ordered combos and sequences the order in which you define your combo event doesn't matter!  ``ctrl-shift-a`` works just the same as ``shift-ctrl-a`` or even ``a-shift-ctrl`` (all events get sorted into a specific order before registration; expect the debug output to represent that ordering as such).

 There's three event methods: